-- A. In general, regular employees shall receive holiday benefit pay, based on their scheduled shift, for each holiday listed in Article 10.1- Holidays, pro-rated to their FTE.
 Employees must be in paid status the day before or the day after a holiday to be entitled to pay for the holiday.
-However, employees working every working day of a month that begins with a holiday are entitled to receive pay for the holiday. - B. Any work required to be performed on a holiday shall be compensated at the rate of one and one-half $(1 \frac{1}{2})$ times the regular rate for all hours worked in addition to the holiday benefit pay.
+However, employees working every working day of a month that begins with a holiday are entitled to receive pay for the holiday.

+Any work required to be performed on a holiday shall be compensated at the rate of two times (2x) the regular rate for all hours worked on the holiday in addition to the holiday benefit pay.
+In instances when both a holiday and a designated holiday occur, for example, when the holiday is on a Sunday and the following Monday is designated as the holiday, the double time (2x) rate will apply only to the actual holiday.
+Hours worked on a designated holiday are compensated at one and one-half times $(1 \frac{1}{2})$ the regular rate, in addition to the holiday benefit pay.